silashayri/RemindersApp/README.md

 # RemindersApp
-A simple CoreData example app
+A simple example of CoreData.